laflut3/catalogue_site/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is all rigth reserve.
 See the [LICENSE](LICENSE) file for details.

 ## 📞 Contact